ZoneMinder/zoneminder/docs/userguide/options/options_upload.rst

 UPLOAD_USER - You can use filters to instruct ZoneMinder to upload events to a remote server.
 This option indicates the username that ZoneMinder should use to log in for transfer.

 UPLOAD_PASS - You can use filters to instruct ZoneMinder to upload events to a remote server.
 This option indicates the password that ZoneMinder should use to log in for transfer.
-If you are using certicate based logins for SFTP servers you can leave this option blank.
+If you are using certificate based logins for SFTP servers you can leave this option blank.

 UPLOAD_LOC_DIR - You can use filters to instruct ZoneMinder to upload events to a remote server.
 This option indicates the local directory that ZoneMinder should use for temporary upload files.
 These are files that are created from events, uploaded and then deleted.